xndien2004/ViDrill/README.md

-# ViDRILL - Vietnamese Document Retrieval and Information Lookup Language
+# ViDRILL - Vietnamese Deep Retrieval in the expansive Legal Landscape

 🇻🇳 **Vietnamese Document Retrieval System for VLSP 2025**